nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Managera displays the list of Participants of the Event with the given name.

     Use case ends.

+**Extensions**

+* 1a.
+Event Organiser omits name parameter required for show Event participants.

+    * 1a1.
+Managera shows an error message citing missing parameter.

+      Use case resumes at step 1.

+* 1b.
+Event Organiser provides invalid Event name.

+    * 1b1.
+Managera shows an error message stating that the given name does not correspond to an existing Event.

+      Use case resumes at step 1.

 ### Non-Functional Requirements